DanRHoward/modelling-airbnbs-property-listing-dataset-/README.md

 h_0(x) = c,
 $$

 where $x$ is the input data and $c$ is some constant.
-Suppose that we want to find what is the *best* value for $c$, then it is natural fo us to assume that this value would be for what value of $c$ would yield us the smallest MSE between $c$ and our data $y$.
+Suppose that we want to find what is the *best* value for $c$, then it is natural for us to assume that this value would be for what value of $c$ would yield us the smallest MSE between $c$ and our data $y$.
 This value can now be calculated as follows;

 $$
 \begin{split}